Guide to all the best creepy abandoned and haunted places in Wisconsin.

 Ever since there have been numerous reports from locals of hearing voices from the family as they drive over the bridge.

-The most repeated one is that of a young girl screaming and the words from a child’s voice saying, ‘help me mommy, I can’t get out.’
+The most repeated one is that of a young girl screaming and the words from a child’s voice saying, ‘help me Mommy, I can’t get out.’

 This is also said to have come over drivers’ car radios when crossing the bridge.